Table of Contents

-This may have been great advice back in the day when information was hard to procure and you’d have to spend an entire day at a library to find one measly statistic.
-But, that’s no longer the case.
-Information is at your fingertips today, and confining yourself to one genre or vertical will greatly diminish your chances of making a career out of writing – especially as a freelancer.
+This may have been a great tip for effective writing back when information was hard to procure, and you’d have to spend an entire day at a library to find one measly statistic.
+But that’s no longer the case.
+Information is at your fingertips today, and confining yourself to one genre or vertical will significantly diminish your chances of making a career out of writing, especially as a freelancer.

 3. Be a perfectionist

-The problem with being a perfectionist is that you’ll actually not end up getting anything done.
+The problem with being a perfectionist is that you’ll not get anything done.
 There will always be ways to improve something.
-Of course, this doesn’t mean that you should be fine with an inadequate piece of writing!
-Ask yourself whether the piece conveys the intended message clearly and actually provides value to the reader.
+Of course, this doesn’t mean that you should be OK with an inadequate piece of writing!
+Ask yourself whether the piece conveys the intended message clearly and provides value to the reader.